 After continuous calls from the public for a truth-finding investigation into the May 18th Democratic Uprising, former presidents Jeon Duhwan, Roh Taeu and 17 others were convicted for their connections with the December 12, 1979 coup, the Gwangju Movement.
 A national cemetery was constructed ,and a day of commemoration was held (on May 18th), and acts to compensate and restore honor to victims were carried out.

-The Gwangju Democratic Movement gave a chance to highlight the immorality of the fifth republic which inherited the Yushin regime of former president Park Jeonghui, collapsed the regime and became a trigger of a power shift in 50 years and the birth of the civil government.
+The Gwangju Democratic Movement gave a chance to highlight the immorality of the fifth republic which inherited the Yushin regime of former president Park Jeonghui, collapsed the regime and became the trigger of a power shift over 50 years and the birth of the civil government.

 Finally, this movement respected the tradition of autonomy, democracy and peace, all of which were shown in the past public resistances and was recorded as a symbolic struggle to preserve human rights in the development of democracy in modern Korean history.

 On October 26, 1979, the former president Park Jeong-hui, who was in power for 18 years after staging a coup d' etat, was shot to death by Kim Jaegyu, who was then Director of the Korean Central Intelligence Agency.
 After the collapse of the Yushin dictatorship, political officers with ROK Army General Jeon Duhwan at the center took control of the government through another coup d'état on December 12.